In New York politics, an end to the old boys’ club?

 Today, however, New York’s lieutenant governor could become the first woman to hold the office of governor of New York, part of a recent wave of firsts in which women have reached the upper rungs of politics in one of the largest and most influential states in the country.

-After a report from the state attorney general this week that Mr. Cuomo sexually harassed 11 women and intimidated his accusers, the governor has been repudiated by his own party.
+After a report from the state attorney general this week found that Mr. Cuomo sexually harassed 11 women and intimidated his accusers, the governor has been repudiated by his own party.
 Democrats from President Joe Biden and House Speaker Nancy Pelosi to Eric Adams, the Democratic pick to be New York’s next mayor, called for him to resign.
 After he refused, the state Assembly began expediting impeachment proceedings against him.
+On Friday, one of the women filed a criminal complaint against Mr. Cuomo with the Albany County Sheriff’s Office.

-Whether he is forced from power, the governor long known for his bare knuckles and imperious brand of politics may be among the last of the “three men in a room” version of New York state politics – an expression once used to describe the decisive power held by the state’s governor, Assembly speaker, and Senate majority leader.
+Whether he is forced from power, the governor long known for his bare knuckle and imperious brand of politics may be among the last of the “three men in a room” version of New York state governance – an expression once used to describe the decisive power held by the state’s governor, Assembly speaker, and Senate majority leader.

 Indeed, while Lieutenant Governor Hochul would make history in the Empire State should she need to serve the remainder of the embattled governor’s term, in 2018 Democratic Assemblywoman Crystal Peoples-Stokes became the first woman to serve as that body’s majority leader, second to the speaker.
 And in 2019, Democratic Sen. Andrea Stewart-Cousins became the first to serve as the Senate majority leader, one of the most politically powerful posts in New York.